Several Missing Teeth

 - replace missing teeth without attaching to or damaging neighboring natural teeth.

 - Maintain and preserve bone.
 Dental implants attach to and stimulate your jawbone which helps to keep it healthy and prevent resorption.
-Unlike with a dental implant, with a tooth supported fixed bridge or removable partial denture, the bone that previously surrounded the tooth often begins to deteriorate and resorb away.

 Bone is maintained by the presence of natural teeth or implants (a).
 Bone loss occurs with the loss of teeth (b).